sonatype-nexus-community/ahab/README.md

 Tests can be run like `make test`

+### Release Process

+Follow the steps below to release a new version of Nancy.
+You need to be part of the `deploy from circle ci` group for this to work.

+1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note:

+       git tag -a v0.2.x -m "Helpful message in tag."

+2. Push the tag up:

+       git push origin v0.2.x

+3. There is no step 3.

 ## Contributing

 We care a lot about making the world a safer place, and that's why we created `ahab`.
 If you as well want to